Vegan Recipes/ Vegetarian Recipes

 Note: For a dramatic presentation that may bring a few gasps or chuckles, garnish each mushroom with a small, plastic ant or spider just before serving.
 The critters can be purchased at a party shop or Halloween store.

-ZOMBIE DIP
+ZOMBIE BUTTER

 (Cheezy Tofu Spread with Pine Nuts)